tianzizhiming-svg/agentbridge/ainiu/README.md

 ---

-*AINIU — Reality Layer of AgentBridge Matrix.
-DO · KNOW · NOW.*
+*AINIU — Real-time world state for trading agents.
+DO · KNOW · NOW · ARK.*

 Know the world.
 See the now.
-Act on it.
+Trade on it.